 The Adirondacks are a fair hike upstate from New York City, so you’ll definitely need to spend the weekend here.
 It’s well worth the trip – you’ll have a grand choice of beautiful lakes, spectacular hikes, and downhill ski areas.
 There’s also a surprising number of breweries and wineries, if that’s your thing.

 If you want a weekend on the lake, this is the place to go!
-Take your pick from Lake George, Saranac Lake, Tupper Lake, or Lake Placid.Where to stay: High Peaks Resort, Lake Placid
+Take your pick from Lake George, Saranac Lake, Tupper Lake, or Lake Placid.See our activities guide to the Adirondacks

 5. FINGER LAKES